 - The ends of the refrigerant lines must be cut square, deburred, cleaned, and be round and free from nicks or dents.
 Any other condition increases the chance of a refrigerant leak. - "Sweep" the refrigerant line with nitrogen or inert gas during brazing to prevent the formation of copper-oxide inside the refrigerant lines.
-The POE oils used in R-410A applications will clean any copper-oxide present from the inside of the refrigerant lines and spread it throughout the system.
-This may cause a blockage or failure of the metering device. - 3.
-After brazing, quench the joints with water or a wet cloth to prevent overheating of the service valve. - 4.
+This may cause a blockage or failure of the metering device.

+- 3. After brazing, quench the joints with water or a wet cloth to prevent overheating of the service valve. - 4.
 Ensure the filter drier paint finish is intact after brazing.
 If the paint of the steel filter drier has been burned or chipped, repaint or treat with a rust preventative.
 This is especially important on suction line filter driers which are continually wet when the unit is operating.